 Each vineyard is unique with its own microclimate.

 Sunnybrae Vineyard and Winery is just outside Tappen on the road to Herald Park.
-New this year, is a 60 seat patio serving local beer cider wine and charcuterie.
-Live music is on Saturday nights and food trucks on most weekends.
+New this year is a 60-seat patio serving local beer, cider, wine, and charcuterie.
+Live music is on Saturday nights, and food trucks are on most weekends.

 Larch Hills Winery started in Salmon Arm in 1997 and was the first winery for the Shuswap region.
 They grow grapes on 100 acres in the area.
 Their signature wine is the Ortega.

-Ovino Winery, also in Salmon Arm, is a smaller vineyard and has a tasting room.
+Ovino Winery, also in Salmon Arm, is a smaller vineyard with a tasting room.

 Recline Ridge Vineyards and Winery produces award-winning wines in Tappen.

 Celista Estate Winery won 110 medals in 12 years.
-These award-winning wines rank among the best nationally and internationally.
-The winery is not open during the winter and opens at the end of April.
-It offers tours twice a week, on Wednesdays and Saturdays, from May to October 15 at 11 am.
+Its award-winning wines rank among the best nationally and internationally.
+The winery is not open during the winter but opens at the end of April.
+It offers tours twice a week, on Wednesdays and Saturdays, from May to October 15 at 11 a.m.

 Breweries